HERA-Team/scanalyzer/README.md

 scanalyzer go <visibility-data-set> <output-flag-file-name>
 ```

+**TODO**: flags will be saved to the output file on the fly, but the file
+cannot currently be reloaded at a later invocation!

 Either MIRIAD or CASA visibility data sets are supported if the necessary
 supporting modules are available.
 There are a few other modes that can be
 learned about by simply running `scanalyzer` with no arguments.